eliamue/foundations-prep-april-2021/01-learning-the-tools-terminal-and-github/exercises/LAB-01b-terminal-and-markdown-in-github.md

 Correct file structure for repo | 2
-Good markdown for the a bullet list, a table, bold, italicized, h1, h2, and h3 text | 3 Two separate commits with descriptive messages | 3
+Good markdown for the a bullet list, a table, bold, italicized, h1, h2, and h3 text | 3 Two separate commits with descriptive messages | 3 Make one commit on a separate branch, then make a PR to the main branch | +1